 - ½ teaspoon red pepper flakes

 - Kosher salt and Freshly Cracked Black Pepper

 - Kosher Salt and Freshly Cracked Pepper

 - In a medium Dutch Oven or soup pot, whisk together chicken bouillon base and milk, then bring the milk to a boil.
-Add the grits, 1-2 tsp kosher salt, and 1 tsp freshly cracked black pepper, whisking well.
+Add the grits, 1-2 teaspoon kosher salt, and 1 teaspoon freshly cracked black pepper, whisking well.